cirruslabs/cirrus-ci-docs/docs/faq.md

 ## Are there any limits?

-Cirrus CI has following limitations on how many CPUs for different platforms a single user can run on community clusters for public repositories for free:
+Cirrus CI has the following limitations on how many CPUs for different platforms a single user can run on community clusters for public repositories for free:

 * 16.0 CPUs for Linux platform (Containers or VMs).